jeremyfelt/webconference-2014/talk.md

 ### Include Everyone

 The best deployment tools are those that everyone on your team can use.
 One of the common sticking points that I've run into is how much everybody enjoys cowboy coding.
-I've made changes to my CSS file, things look good, and I want to drag it to my shared drive on the server so that it's live.
+"I've made changes to my CSS file, things look good, and I want to drag it to my shared drive on the server so that it's live."

 This just hurts.